Introduction to pandas#

 import numpy as np

-(Data are from Wikipedia’s List of power stations in Germany.)
+The data used below is from Wikipedia’s List of power stations in Germany.

 dictionary = {